 Private landowners can be segmented along various lines including their management objectives and values.
 A viable alternative is categorisation in relation to their connectivity to professional social networks and their openness to forestry messages.

-This research programme continues until 2015.
+This research programme is ongoing.

 Funders and partners